 11-Member Task Force Would Seek Ways to Improve Transportation for Adults with ASD

-Legislation Assembly Majority Leader Louis D. Greenwald and Assembly Democrats Pamela Lampitt, Daniel R. Benson, Marlene Caride and Nicholas Chiaravalloti sponsored to help better meet the transportation needs of New Jersey residents with developmental disabilities was advanced Thursday by an Assembly committee.
+The full Assembly on Wednesday unanimously granted final legislative approval to a measure sponsored by Majority Leader Louis Greenwald and Assembly Democrats Pamela Lampitt, Daniel Benson, Marlene Caride and Nicholas Chiaravalloti to help better meet the transportation needs of New Jersey residents with developmental disabilities.

 The bill (A-3432) would establish the “New Jersey Adults with Autism Spectrum Disorder Mobility and Support Services Task Force,” an 11-member task force to study and make recommendations concerning the mobility and support services needs of New Jersey adults with autism spectrum disorder (ASD).
 The task force would hold at least three public hearings concerning barriers adults with ASD face in using New Jersey’s transportation infrastructure and in accessing other basic services in the state.